cdsciavolino/CoffeeNote/README.md

 - FIXED: Fix months that have days that don’t fit in the current items array (move constraints or make scrollable)
 - FIXED: When user taps same date after editing, deletes the data that was inputed.
 - FIXED: Improve CoreData object models to use less memory / space
+- FIXED: Allow user to open emoji keyboard without glitching the app
+- FIXED: Improve keyboard functionality so the user can move the application to background without glitching the app
+- FIXED: Fix so that the user can quit immediately after editing while still saving the input (in keyboardWillDismiss method?)